vaishcodescape/The-Great-Devourer/README.md

 # The-Great-Devourer 🐍
-The-Great-Devourer is a snake game 🐍 made in C++
+The-Great-Devourer is a fun snake game 🐍 made in pure C++